 β2-microglobulin is an 11 KDa protein found on the surface of all nucleated human cells as a component polypeptide chain of the HLA Class I antigen complex.
 It is excreted via the renal glomerulus, the majority being reabsorbed in the proximal tubules.
 It exists in the serum as a stable monomer with no significant diurnal variation and is used to monitor B cell malignancy.
 High cell turnover in myeloma results in raised serum concentrations, and renal dysfunction will result in serum retention, further compounding this rise.
 Measurement of β2-Microglobulin indirectly reflects tumour mass, growth rate and renal function.

-Serum or plasma - 1ml
+Serum 1ml

 Price on application